ganeti/ganeti/man/hbal.rst

   number.
 For example, specifying *disk-ratio* as **0.25** means that at least one quarter of disk space should be left free on nodes.

+-G *uuid*, --group=*uuid*
+  On an multi-group cluster, select this group for processing.
+Otherwise hbal will abort, since it cannot balance multiple groups at the same time.

 -v, --verbose
   Increase the output verbosity.
 Each usage of this option will increase the verbosity (currently more than 2 doesn't make sense)